-- 1. To provide guidance for rapid alerting and warning to key state and local jurisdictions officials and the general public of an impending or occurring natural or technological emergency or disaster. - 2.
-To provide guidance for organizing, establishing, and maintaining the telecommunications and information system capabilities necessary to meet the operational requirements of state and local jurisdictions in responding to, and recovering from, emergencies and disasters.
+- To provide guidance for rapid alerting and warning to key state and local jurisdictions officials and the general public of an impending or occurring natural or technological emergency or disaster. - To provide guidance for organizing, establishing, and maintaining the telecommunications and information system capabilities necessary to meet the operational requirements of state and local jurisdictions in responding to, and recovering from, emergencies and disasters.

-Primary Response Core Capability Ensure the capacity for timely communications in support of security, Operational situational awareness, and operations, by any and all means available, Communications among and between affected communities in the impact area response forces.
-Stabilize critical infrastructure functions, minimize health and safety Infrastructure threats, and efficiently restore and revitalize systems and services to Systems support a viable, resilient community.
+Primary Response Core Capability Operational Communications Ensure the capacity for timely communications in support of security, situational awareness, and operations, by any and all means available, among and between affected communities in the impact area and all response forces.
+Infrastructure Systems Stabilize critical infrastructure functions, minimize health and safety threats, and efficiently restore and revitalize systems and services to support a viable, resilient community.